NMFS-RADFish/boilerplate/examples/network-status/README.md

 2. Look for the "Online" dropdown (may appear as "No throttling" in some browsers)
 3. Select "Offline" to simulate a disconnected state
 4. Return to "Online" or "No throttling" to restore connectivity

-### Testing Network Flapping

-Instead of manually toggling network state, you can use the "Simulate Network Flapping" button in the example interface to trigger a rapid sequence of online/offline state changes.

 ### Testing Fetch with Retry and Fallbacks